What to do immediately after a truck accident

 When police arrive, give them a straightforward account of what happened.
 Stick to facts: what you were doing, what direction you were traveling, what you observed the truck doing.
 Don't speculate about why the truck driver did something or whether they were distracted or tired.
 Just describe what happened.
 "I was in the right lane heading west on Route 9 when a semi-truck came from behind in the right lane and struck my vehicle."

-Ask for the police report number before the officer leaves, and ask how you can obtain the full report — some jurisdictions let you request it online, others require you to pick it up.
+Ask for the police report number before the officer leaves, and ask how you can obtain the full report.
 That report becomes crucial evidence.

 If you're seriously injured and unable to advocate for yourself right now, ask a family member or a trusted person to make that call and ask those questions.
 This matters.